-A Ministerial Panel, chaired by the Minister for Infrastructure, Transport and Regional Development, has been established to make funding decisions for the program.
+A Ministerial Panel, chaired by the Minister for Infrastructure, Transport and Regional Development, will be established to make funding decisions for the program.

-In addition to the assessed application and availability of grant funds, the Ministerial Panel in consultation with Cabinet, then decides which grants to approve.
+After considering the assessed application and availability of grant funds, the Ministerial Panel, in consultation with Cabinet, then decides which grants to approve.
 The Ministerial Panel may consider other factors when deciding which projects to fund, including, but not limited to:

-- the spread of projects and funding across regions - the regional impact of each project, including Indigenous employment and supplier-use outcomes - other similar existing or planned projects in the region to ensure that there is genuine demand and/or no duplication of facilities or services - other projects or planned projects in the region, and the extent to which the proposed project supports or builds on those projects and the services that they offer - the level of funding allocated to an applicant in previous programs - reputational risk to the Australian Government. - the Australian Government's priorities.
-Round Four of the program will support drought-affected locations by targeting projects that will benefit communities affected by drought.
+- the spread of projects and funding across regions - the regional impact of each project, including Indigenous employment and supplier-use outcomes

+- other similar existing or planned projects in the region to ensure that there is genuine demand and/or no duplication of facilities or services - other existing or planned projects in the region, and the extent to which the proposed project supports or builds on those projects and the services they offer - the level of funding allocated to an applicant in previous programs - reputational risk to the Australian Government - the Australian Government's priorities.